-Given our direct contractual relationship with UK suppliers of goods and services, we are in a position to take the following steps to prevent modern slavery in our supply chains in 2017.
+Given our direct contractual relationship with UK suppliers of goods and services, we are taking the following steps to prevent modern slavery in our supply chains in 2020 and beyond.

 a.
 Ethical Code

-We have developed an Ethical Code of Business Conduct which explains the manner in which we will behave as an organisation, and the standards which we want our suppliers and partners to also achieve.
-In the coming year, we will make it a mandatory requirement that all our UK-based direct suppliers (with whom we spend £5k or more per year) agree to comply with our Code.
+We have an Ethical Code of Business Conduct which explains the manner in which we will behave as an organisation, and the standards which we want our suppliers and partners to also achieve.
+In the coming year we will make it a mandatory requirement that all our UK-based direct suppliers (with whom we spend £5k or more per year) agree to comply with our Code.
 This Code is attached to every AAUK Supplier Contract (Company and Individual), and where the Supplier contract is used in lieu of the AAUK contract, the Ethical Code of Business Conduct is inserted into such contracts, making all suppliers subject to our AAUK Ethical Code.

 b.
 Enhanced Due Diligence

-We will be amending our standard supplier contract to include a right to terminate in the event that we find, or have reasonable grounds to believe, that modern slavery or any form of forced or involuntary labour is being used.
+In 2019 we amended our standard supplier contract forms to include a right to terminate in the event that we find, or have reasonable grounds to believe, that modern slavery or any form of forced or involuntary labour is being used.

 However, where appropriate we will work with suppliers and partners to address any issues which arise, always bearing in mind the best interests of those who may have been badly treated, harmed or exploited in our organisation or anywhere in our supply chains due to modern slavery or any forced or involuntary labour.